Description

 • If an upgrade cannot be performed immediately, consider temporarily disabling the kernel memory shrinker or throttling vmap area purging to reduce the chances that the race can be triggered.

-• Verify that the system is not running any custom patches that remove the vmap_purge_lock in the shrinker path and monitor kernel logs for memory allocation anomalies.
+• Check that no custom patches that remove vmap_purge_lock are applied and monitor kernel logs for memory allocation anomalies.

 Tracking